kamchatka-volcano/cmdlime/README.md

        --version              show version info and exit
 ```

-As mentioned before, `CommandLineReader::exec()` is just a helper method, so if you like typing a lot, it's possible to implement the same program without using it:
+As mentioned before, `CommandLineReader::exec()` is just a helper method, so if you prefer to type a lot, it's possible to implement the same program without using it:
 ```C++
 ///examples/ex04.cpp
 ///